10-Minute Warning XCIX

 Yesterday, I woke up feeling down.
 So I joined my Mother and Father in their grocery shopping, and I got to buy 8 cans of Jack and Coke.
 That’s a maximum of 2 cans per Friday or Saturday night.
 Because of that, I went home feeling good… then I remembered something that broke my heart.
 I brought that feeling to my sleep.

-Today, I got my weekly hangout at Satchmi at lunchtime.
+Today, I got my weekly hangout at Oversight at lunchtime.
 I enjoyed my favorite affogato while I updated my planner/journal, so I was able to get things off my chest somehow.
 Then I went to Ippudo and had ramen with my Mother, Father, and Younger Brother.
 What a lovely lunch.
 After our lunch and a fresh haircut, I went home feeling good… then I remembered again that one thing that broke my heart.

 What’s that one thing that broke my heart?
 I’m not ready to talk about that here on The Dispatch.
 In fact, I have never talked about it to anyone, and I would like to keep it that way for now.